Brady, Buccaneers extend playoff winning streak to 5 games

 NEXT STEPS

-Tampa Bay will host and NFC divisional playoff game against either the Los Angeles Rams or Arizona Cardinals on Sunday.
+Tampa Bay will host and NFC divisional playoff game against the Los Angeles Rams on Sunday.